TomSento/utils-js/readme.md

 - Plays well with both **browser** and **node** enviroment
 - Comes with precoded **schemas**, **errors**, **dom**, etc.
 - Can solve browser compatibility issues
-- Compiled result is well readable API reference
+- Build is well readable API reference
-- Utils structure must be flat *- for readability*
 - You can always remove files from [./utils](https://github.com/tomas-sentkeresty/utilizerjs/blob/master/utils) and code your custom utils :zap:

 ## COMPILE